 Business reviews are here to stay

-Also, businesses needn’t fear about negative online reviews, there are ways to negate the effect of negative reviews (see what we did there?)!
+Also, you don't need to fear negative online reviews, there are ways to negate the effect of negative reviews (see what we did there?)!

-The moral of the story: always respond to business reviews, whether they are good or bad
+The moral of the story: get on the best review sites and always respond to online business reviews, whether they are good or bad